Skip to content

 • isActiveStyle: Returns true if the active selection matches the style.

-You can import each selector individually from @portabletext/editor/selectors or import them all.
+You can import each selector individually from @portabletext/editor/selectors or import them all as shown below.

 import * as selectors from '@portabletext/editor/selectors'